Last updated on Mar 25, 2026

 That was the starting point for our recent webinar, where two revenue team leaders shared how they're using Von as AI headcount.
-Not a dashboard or a chatbot, but actual capacity that does the analytical work their teams haven't had bandwidth for.
+Not a dashboard or a chatbot, but actual capacity that does the analytical work and tasks their teams haven't had bandwidth for.

 Sonia Kozlowski, Senior GTM Operations Manager at Oyster, and Ted Ranney, Head of GTM Analytics at Cresta, walked through specific use cases, the trust-building process they each went through, and what changed once they made the shift.